Get

 Dogster is reader-supported.
 When you buy via links on our site, we may earn an affiliate commission at no cost to you.
 Learn more.

-9 Interesting Facts About Labrador Retrievers
+10 Interesting Facts About Labrador Retrievers (Vet Reviewed)

 The Labrador Retriever is one of the most common dogs in the United States.
 They have been extremely popular for many years, and most people have interacted with or owned a Labrador Retriever at some point.
 But how many people actually know a lot about the Labrador Retriever?
 There is a lot to know.
-Labrador Retrievers are some of the most interesting dogs available right now, thanks to their versatility, history, and demeanor.
-The Labrador Retriever is not short of surprising and interesting facts.
-Here are nine surprising facts about the Labrador Retriever, ranging from the jobs they can do to the health issues that they face.

-The 9 Facts About the Labrador Retrievers
+The 10 Facts About Labrador Retrievers

-1. Labrador Retrievers Originate from Newfoundland, Canada
+1. Labrador Retrievers Originate From Newfoundland, Canada

 The Labrador Retriever hails from Newfoundland, Canada.
 Newfoundland was an ample breeding ground for hardy dog breeds.
 Newfoundland is also where the Newfoundland dog is from.
 In both cases, the Labrador Retriever and the Newfoundland were bred to be able to work and function in cold and wet climates.
 To eliminate any confusion between the Newfoundland dog and the Labrador Retriever, the latter was named after the nearby Labrador Sea rather than the territory of Labrador.
 Newfoundland dogs were bred to help fishermen on the docks and on boats, while the Labrador Retriever was bred to help Canadian hunters retrieve waterfowl from cold ponds, streams, and lakes.